AlbusPercival91/university-cms/README.md

 - As a teacher, they should be able to view the timetable of a particular student.
 - As a teacher, they should have access to view all departments, faculties, teachers under departments, all groups, students in groups, courses and all staff data.
 - As a teacher, they should have access to view and edit their peronal data.
+- As a teacher, they should be able to receive related alerts and send alert messages to particular teacher, particular student, particular staff, particular group, all teachers and students that is related to particular course.

 ### Student User Stories